shashankdeshpande/shashankdeshpande/README.md

 </p>

 - 💻 Data scientist
-- 🌱 Currently learning Azure ML
+- 🌱 Currently experimenting with Langchain + OpenAI
 - 💬 Ask me about anything, happy to help

 **Languages and tools:**